Fun with room for improvement

 The water.
 Living in the NW, and being used to pristine mountain runoff, I can only describe the water as grotesque.

-Hot, humid and buggy May-Sept. unless the winds blowing, and then just hot & humid.
+Hot, humid and buggy March-Sept. unless the wind's blowing, and then just hot & humid.
 Best to play Oct.-April.

 Pros: Nice challenge on hole 1 throwing immediately over water.
 Good variety of shorter and longer holes.
 Grass kept short.